Phyllis Kaberry

 Phyllis Mary Kaberry (17 September 1910 – 31 October 1977) was a social anthropologist who dedicated her work to the study of women in various societies.
 Particularly with her work in both Australia and Africa, she paved the way for a feminist approach in anthropological studies.
-Her research on the sacred life and significant role of the Aboriginal women of Australia proved to be a controversial topic, as anthropology during her years of early fieldwork was male-dominated, filled with the misconceptions that men were the superior in any aspect of life.
-Contributing proof of women's significance to societal development and organisation, Kaberry can be defined as an influential and significant anthropologist.
+Her research on the sacred life and significant role of women in Australian Aboriginal culture proved to be a controversial topic, as anthropology during her years of early fieldwork was male-dominated, filled with the misconceptions that men were the superior in any aspect of life.
+Contributing proof of women's significance to societal development and organisation, Kaberry was an influential and significant anthropologist.

 Early life and education

 Kaberry was born in San Francisco to architect Lewis Kaberry (1878–1962) and Hettie Emily Kaberry (née Coggins; 1884–1975).
 Her parents were British immigrants, originally from Yorkshire.
 They emigrated not long before Kaberry's birth.
 Both were Christian Scientists.
 In 1913, Kaberry, her parents and two brothers moved to New South Wales, Australia, and eventually to Sydney.
 Kaberry attended the Fort Street Girls' High School.

-She attended the University of Sydney in 1930, graduating with a BA in English and philosophy with an emphasis on Latin and history in 1933, and a MA in anthropology in 1934, with first-class honors.
+Kaberry attended the University of Sydney in 1930, graduating with a BA in English and philosophy with an emphasis on Latin and history in 1933, and a MA in anthropology in 1934, with first-class honors.
 She then did field work with the Aboriginal peoples in northern Australia from 1934 to 1936, completing her PhD in anthropology at London School of Economics with the doctoral thesis, The position of women in an Australian aboriginal society in 1939 under Bronislaw Malinowski.

 Academic career

 The University of Sydney was the first university in Australia to teach anthropology.
 The university was once an academic home to anthropologists such as A.P.
 Elkin, Raymond Firth, Ian Hogbin, A.R.
 Radcliffe-Brown, and Camilla Wedgwood.
 Kaberry studied under A.P.
 Elkin, a firm believer that female anthropologists were able to give a unique and beneficial perspective of women in various societies – a subject neglected during this time.

 During her first years as a graduate student, Kaberry took an interest in New Guinea.
 Her master's thesis was the result of this interest, and was a survey of the effects of government policies on native conditions.
 Such an issue would also be seen in her later work in Australia and Africa.
-She would later renew her Melanesian interests after 1939 when she travelled to New Guinea to study the social organisation among the Abelam people of the Sepik District.
-She became curious in Melanesian diet, specifically the central role yams played.
-Unfortunately, the effects of World War II shortened her stay.
+She later renewed her Melanesian interests after 1939 when she travelled to New Guinea to study the social organisation among the Abelam people of the Sepik District.
+She became curious in Melanesian food, specifically the central role yams played.
+World War II shortened her stay.